This Privacy Notice may vary from time to time so please check it regularly.

 Request Correction, subject to certain conditions, you can request correction of the personal information that we hold about you.
 This enables you to have any incomplete or inaccurate information we hold about you corrected.
 You also have a responsibility to help us to keep your personal information accurate and up to date.
 We encourage you to notify us of any changes regarding your personal data as soon as they occur, including changes to your contact details.
 This right only applies to your own personal data.
 When exercising this right, please be as specific as possible.

 Request Erasure of your personal information.
 This enables you to ask us to delete or remove personal information where there is no good reason for us continuing to process it.
-We may not be in a position to erase your personal data, if for example, we need it to (i) comply with a legal obligation, or (ii) exercise or defend legal claims.
+We may not be able to erase your personal data, if for example, we need it to (I) comply with a legal obligation, or (ii) exercise or defend legal claims.
 You also have the right to ask us to delete or remove your personal information where you have exercised your right to object to processing (see below).

 Request the transfer of your personal information to another party.
 If you exercise this right, you should specify the type of information you would like to receive (and where we should send it) where possible to ensure that our disclosure is meeting your expectations.
 This right only applies if the processing is based on your consent or on our contract with you and when the processing is carried out by automated means (i.e. not for paper records).
 It covers only the personal data that has been provided to us by you.

-If you want to review, verify, correct or request erasure of your personal information, object to the processing of your personal data or request that we transfer a copy of your personal information to another party, please email email@example.com.
+If you want to review, verify, correct or request erasure of your personal information, object to the processing of your personal data or request that we transfer a copy of your personal information to another party, please contact us by calling 01463 226457 or emailing firstname.lastname@example.org.
+If you would like to write to us, our address is Centre Management, Eastgate Shopping Centre, Inverness, IV2 3PP.

 You will not have to pay a fee to access your personal information (or to exercise any of the other rights); however, we may charge a reasonable fee if your request for access is clearly unfounded or excessive.
 Alternatively, we may refuse to comply with the request in such circumstances.